Woodstock Vermont Summer Activities

 CANOEING OR KAYAKING

 Founded in 1937, the Weston Playhouse is Vermont’s oldest professional theater.
-The company’s onstage work is complemented by extensive education and outreach programs throughout New England.
-In addition to staging the latest in contemporary plays and musicals, the Weston Playhouse enriches the theatre experience with performance guides, director’s talks, and talkbacks with the cast and company.
+The company’s onstage work is complemented by extensive education and outreach programs throughout New England. the latest in contemporary plays and musicals are staged.
+Additionally, the Weston Playhouse enriches the theatre experience with performance guides, director’s talks, and talkbacks with the cast and company.

 LOCAL STATE PARKS

 Vermont’s local State Parks include Queechee Gorge, Echo Lake, Silver Lake, Gifford Woods, and Coolidge Woods.
-These local State Parks are an outstanding resource to enjoy Vermont’s natural beauty, or to picnic, hike, canoe or kayak (rentals available at Echo and Silver lakes), swim, fish, or watch wildlife.
+Local State Parks are an outstanding resource to enjoy Vermont’s natural beauty.
+Or, to picnic, hike, canoe or kayak (rentals available at Echo and Silver lakes), swim, fish, or watch wildlife.